htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   SSL must present a valid SSL credential.
   :jira:`236`

+- The *condor_watch_q* command now refuses to watch the queue if doing so would require using more kernel resources ("inotify watches") than allowed.
+This limit can be increased by your system administrator, and we expect to remove this limitation in a future version of the tool.
+  :jira:`676`

 Bugs Fixed:

 - The *bosco_cluster* tool now clears out old installation files when